 Eligibility Verification for Entitlements Act

-Approved in fall 2012, this new Tennessee law applies to students interested in enrolling at a college or university within the State of Tennessee.
+The Tennessee Eligibility Verification for Entitlements Act (EVEA) became effective on October 1, 2012.
+The Tennessee law (opens new window) applies to students interested in enrolling at a college or university within the State of Tennessee.
 Students who wish to receive any form of state or federal benefits must provide documentation that proves they are eligible for those benefits.
 The types of benefits that are directly impacted include, but are not limited to: in-state tuition, Tennessee Hope Lottery Scholarships, state-funded waivers and scholarships, Academic Common Market tuition benefits, and financial aid packages that make Southwest more affordable.
 State benefits do not include privately funded tuition assistance such as those supported through Southwest's Foundation or another private endowed scholarship.
 This law applies to all levels of collegiate study (undergraduate, graduate, and professional schools) and applies to both Tennessee residents and non-residents.

-Satisfying the Eligibility Verification for Entitlements Act (EVEA) can be accomplished in many ways.
+Satisfying the Eligibility Verification for Entitlements Act (EVEA) (opens new window) can be accomplished in many ways.
 See the list of options below.
 The need to verify your eligibility does not affect your admissibility to Southwest, but it can play a significant role in determining your tuition.

 The following documents satisfy this requirement: